Cowboy Bob's Campfire Conversations

 Cowboy Bob and the Bunny Buckle

-About the time I started volunteering at the Forget-Me-Not Foundation therapeutic riding center, Leatha went to Indiana to help her mother move out of the house she'd lived in for some 60 years and into an apartment.
+About the time I started volunteering at a nearby therapeutic riding center, Leatha went to Indiana to help her mother move out of the house she'd lived in for some 60 years and into an apartment.
 Leatha and her sister then took over the task of clearing out the house in preparation for putting it on the real estate market.
 On one of her calls home, Leatha told me she had found something that she thought I'd enjoy having.
 It was to be a surprise, so she refused to give me any clues as to what it was.

 Everything went fairly well for the first few turns around the arena.
 Bunny was a little tense, but was responding well to me.
 Then, some folks on the observation platform started loudly singing, stomping, and generally raising a ruckus.
 That, of course, pushed Bunny over the edge -- and she started bucking.
 Truth to tell, I had her head pulled up and the bucking stopped within just a few seconds, so it wouldn't have even qualified for an eight-second rodeo ride.
 She calmed down, and we finished the session with no further upsets.